Case Study · AutoScout24 · Search & Discovery

 The most important calls were about evidence and priorities

-What made the work consequential was not a cleaner layout on its own.
-It was deciding what evidence to trust and what the card should prioritise on each platform.
+The work became consequential when the team had to decide what evidence to trust and what the card should prioritise on each platform.

 Back the stronger simplification